unruly/hiera-secrets-manager/README.md

   - sm
   - yaml
 ```
-The "`sm`" backend (which refers to the Secrets Manager `sm_backend.rb`) is priorpitised over the "`yaml`" backend.
+The "`sm`" backend (which refers to the Secrets Manager `sm_backend.rb`) is prioritised over the "`yaml`" backend.
 If a credential is not found on the AWS Secrets Manager, it will proceed to look for it in the yaml files setup.

 #### Credentials
 The system running this setup will need to have their AWS credentials properly set up, conventionally in a file located at `~/.aws/credentials`.
 If not already set up, you can obtain your access credentials in AWS, and run `aws configure` to add them to your system.